Kurtuluş: Culture

-Tatavla used to be famous for the lively Baklahorani carnival, an annual event organised by the Greek community.
+Tatavla used to be famous for the lively Baklahorani carnival, an annual event organised by the Greek Orthodox community on Clean Monday, the last Monday before Lent.
+It took place during 19th century and perhaps earlier.
 This was banned by the Turkish authorities in 1943, but was revived in 2010.

 A vivid description of pre-First World War Tatavla is to be found in Maria Iordanidou's 1963 novel Loxandra, which is based on the experiences of her grandmother.